commputethis/CitrixConverge2020/readme.md

 - How pagination combined with queries can be used to create a table with only the latest result
 - How to use and setup webhooks
 - Basic understanding of using Private and Foreign keys in Tables
-- How pagination combined with queries can be used to create a table with only the latest result
 - We learned how to use Postman to test our API calls

 ### What challenges you faced